 A student on Academic Suspension may not re-enroll for one semester.
-To reapply, the student must submit a Readmission Application to the office of Admissions prior to the beginning of the semester.
+To reapply, the student must submit a Readmission Application to the Admissions Office prior to the beginning of the semester.
 The Academic Standing Committee will then act on the application.